 Depending on the type of crime you commit, you could end up in federal court.
 This is especially true for weapons charges.
 Federal charges are much more severe than ones at the state level.
 These charges involve mandatory minimum sentences, which is why you need to avoid federal charges if at all possible.
 There are two main ways in which a person can face federal penalties for weapons charges:

-- Firearm used in drug trafficking or violent crime.
 When a person uses a firearm to commit a violent crime or engage in drug trafficking, they could face as many as 30 years in prison.

-- Felon in possession of a firearm.
 Not everyone has the right to bear arms.
 Those convicted of felonies lose this right.
 If you are in possession of a gun despite having a felony on your criminal record, then you could face up to 10 years in prison.

 Weapon charges combined with drug charges can result in serious penalties.
 These cases often lead to federal charges, which can mean hefty fines and many years in prison.